open-leocat/leocat-tv/README.md

 # LeocatTV
-LeocatTV is a very easy to use IPTV-Client for KODI.
+LeocatTV is a very easy to use IPTV-Addon for KODI.